New Army: 1904-1907

 Prince Qing director of the commission for army reorganisation.

-The previous reforms were deemed insufficient and in the face of the Russo-Japanese war the Throne acted much more decisively and formed the Commission for Army reorganisation disparaging the fact that whilst reform had been called for little of substance had been achieved and it became necessary for the Throne to centralise reform and enact it centrally Prince Qing was named director and Yuan Shikai and Tieh'liang as assistant directors.
+The previous reforms were deemed insufficient, and in the face of the Russo-Japanese war the Throne acted much more decisively by forming the Commission for Army Reorganisation.
+The fact that while reform had been called for little of substance had been achieved made it necessary for the Throne to centralise reform efforts and their implementation.
+Prince Qing was named the director of these reforms with Yuan Shikai and Tieh'liang as assistant directors.

-Tieliang assistant director of the army commission and prominent military reformer.
+Tieliang, assistant director of the army commission and prominent military reformer.

 Organisation

 Lujun

-A division of the Changbei Jun was to consist of 2 infantry brigades a cavalry and artillery regiment, an engineer and transport battalion and a band.
-Each Brigade was to possess 2 regiments which itself contained 3 battalions and with 4 companies per battalion and 3 platoons per company and below platoon strength organisation varied.
-A Mixed Brigade possessed 2 infantry regiments an artillery and cavalry battalion and an engineer and transport company.
-An infantry division was to possess (excluding officers) 12,500 men a brigade 3,024 a regiment 1,512, battalions 504 men, companies 168 men and platoons 42 men.
-A cavalry regiment was to possess 864 men (including officers).
-An artillery regiment was to possess 3 battalions with 3 batteries each with each battery possessing 141 men (including officers) and 6 guns.
-This made a total of 54 guns and 1,269 men.
+A division of the Changbei Jun was to consist of 2 infantry brigades, a cavalry and artillery regiment, an engineer transport battalion and a band.
+Each brigade was to possess 2 regiments which themselves contained 3 battalions.
+With 4 companies per battalion and at most 3 platoons per company, strength organisation varied.
+A mixed brigade possessed 2 infantry regiments, an artillery and cavalry battalion, and an engineer and transport company.
+An infantry division was to possess (excluding officers) 12,500 men while a brigade possessed 3,024, a regiment 1,512, battalions 504, companies 168 and platoons 42 men.
+A cavalry regiment was to possess 864 men including officers.
+Artillery regiments were to possess 3 battalions with 3 batteries each, each battery possessing 141 men including officers and operating 6 guns.
+This made for a total of 54 guns and 1,269 men.

 An alternate table of organisation is given for the division:

 The division contains 2 infantry brigades each with 2 regiments and each with 3 battalions.
-One regiment of artillery with 54 guns and 18 machine guns, one regiment of cavalry of 12 squadrons, 1 engineer battalion of 4 companies, one logistics battalion of 4 companies, 51 musicians and an unspecified amount of gendarmerie.
-With 12,512 men in peacetime and 21,000 in wartime.
+One regiment of artillery with 54 guns and 18 machine guns is present, as well as one regiment of cavalry of 12 squadrons, 1 engineer battalion of 4 companies, one logistics battalion of 4 companies, 51 musicians and an unspecified amount of gendarmerie.
+This yields 12,512 men in peacetime and 21,000 in wartime.

-An infantry battalion in peacetime contain 659 men and when mobilised 1,240, a company of 154 men in peacetime and 299 in wartime.
-A cavalry squadron 81 men.
-An artillery regiment 1,136 men an engineer battalion 667 men in peacetime and 1,250 when mobilised, a logistics company 748 men in peacetime with 1,640 when mobilised.
+An infantry battalion in peacetime contained 659 men and when mobilised 1,240, while a company was composed of 154 men in peacetime and 299 in wartime.
+A cavalry squadron had 81 men.
+An artillery regiment had 1,136 men, while an engineer battalion contained 667 men in peacetime and 1,250 when mobilised, and a logistics company 748 men in peacetime with 1,640 when mobilised.

-Thus a division when fully mobilised would include 14,880 riflemen, 54 guns and 18 machine guns with 1,136 gunners, 1,250 engineers, 1,640 logistics personnel, 972 cavalry and 51 musicians giving a total manpower of 19,927 the balance likely constituting divisional level officers and the attached gendarme.
+Thus, a division when fully mobilised would include 14,880 riflemen, 54 guns and 18 machine guns with 1,136 gunners, 1,250 engineers, 1,640 logistics personnel, 972 cavalry and 51 musicians giving a total manpower of 19,927 with the balance likely constituting divisional level officers and the attached gendarme.

-A division of the Xubei jun was to contain the same organisation but its regiments had 2 battalions rather than 3 this would give a total strength of 9,840 men.
-The Houbei jun only fielded a brigade of 4 battalions 2,016 men numbered with its parent division.
+A division of the Xubei jun was to contain the same organisation, but its regiments had 2 battalions rather than 3, yielding a total strength of 9,840 men.
+The Houbei jun only fielded a brigade of 4 battalions containing 2,016 men total, numbered with its parent division.